Atlantic Beach, New York: Geography

+According to the United States Census Bureau, the village has a total area of 1.0 sqmi, 0.5 sqmi of it is land and 0.5 sqmi – or 52.0% – is water.

 Access and street layout

-The blocks in Atlantic Beach are in alphabetical order named after counties in New York State and are in alphabetical order from A-Z, with the exception of X and Z. There are three main roads that intersect these blocks in the Village: Bay Boulevard, Park Street, and Ocean Boulevard.
+The blocks in Atlantic Beach are in alphabetical order and use a street-naming convention based upon counties in New York State and are in alphabetical order from A-Z, with the exception of X and Z.

+There are three main roads that intersect these blocks in the Village: Bay Boulevard, Park Street, and Ocean Boulevard.
 As Park Street enters into East Atlantic Beach, it becomes Beech Street.
 The blocks in West Atlantic Beach are from A-G. There are four main roads that intersect these roads: Ocean Boulevard, Pacific Boulevard, Atlantic Boulevard (a continuation of Park Street), and Bay Boulevard.

-Atlantic Beach is connected to the rest of Long Island by the Atlantic Beach Bridge.
-Atlantic Beach has the only toll-bridge in Nassau County, the Atlantic Beach Bridge.
+Atlantic Beach is connected to the Long Island by the Atlantic Beach Bridge – the only toll-bridge in Nassau County.
 In 1952, the original bridge was replaced by the Nassau County Bridge Authority.
 Although the toll is somewhat controversial due to allegations of patronage, Atlantic Beach residents support it since it helps to control traffic in the village.
 The bridge is notorious for frequently opening to let ships through.